anjor/platypus-website/docs/team.md

 Before founding Platypus, Anjor led engineering teams at Protocol Labs (onboarding 2+ petabytes to Filecoin) and served as Head of Applied AI Research at Radiant AI.

-He holds a PhD in Computational Physics from the University of Maryland and remains an active researcher—currently rebuilding gyrokinetics simulations using AI-assisted development.
+He holds a PhD in Computational Physics from the University of Maryland and remains an active researcher—recently completing a validated study on AI-assisted development.
+His research on rebuilding plasma physics simulations with AI demonstrated that AI amplifies expertise rather than replacing it, establishing the "autonomy gradient" framework for understanding AI capabilities.

 **LinkedIn:** [linkedin.com/in/anjor-kanekar](https://linkedin.com/in/anjor-kanekar)
 **GitHub:** [github.com/anjor](https://github.com/anjor)